-When the installation Acronis software ends with an error "%1 is not a valid Win32 application" or other error, or hangs, you may want to check if Acronis installation file has been downloaded correctly.
+When Acronis software cannot be installed with error "%1 is not a valid Win32 application", "Unknown publisher" or other, or hangs, you may want to check if Acronis installation file has been downloaded correctly.
 It can be done either by checking the digital signature of the installation file or by comparing its checksum to the correct checksum, available under Acronis account.

 Method 1: Check if the installation file has a valid Acronis digital signature.

 - Right-click on the downloaded Acronis installation file, select Properties, click on the Digital Signatures tab.

 - The list of digital signatures should be presented.
 If Digital Signatures tab is missing or empty, please re-download Acronis installation file using other web browser or even from a different computer, then check if Acronis digital signatures are listed under Digital Signatures tab.
 There could be one or more digital signatures.
 If you see just one, it is totally correct and you can proceed to the next step.